unixpickle/cubezapp/assets/scripts/model/README.md

  * **flavor** - string - the name of the flavor the user has set. **Default:** "Blueberry"
  * **righty** - bool - true if the user is right handed. **Default:** true
+ * **timerAccuracy** - int - an enum for the accuracy to show in the timer.
+The values of this setting are given meaning by the view and controller.